 - A person who is permanently and totally disabled and the disabled person’s spouse as certified by a government or qualifying agency or income-providing source that the homestead occupant satisfies the disability requirements.

-The 1b Disabled Homestead Classification is unlike other homesteads in that the qualification is specific to the person and the disabling condition.
+The 1b Disabled Homestead Classification is unlike other homesteads in that the qualification is specific to the person with the disabling condition.
 This differs from a conventional homestead where the classification is granted according to the use of the property.
 Because of this, the MN Department of Revenue recommends that the disabled classification follow the disabled individual from one property to another.
 Class 1b is not an exemption from property taxes; it is a reduction in taxes.

 Taxpayers seeking this special homestead classification for the disabled must submit the application and other documents to the City of Minneapolis Assessors Office by October 1st to be effective for the property taxes payable in the following calendar year.
-For more information, contact City of Minneapolis Information at (612) 673-3000- (TDD (612)673-2157) or download Special Homestead Classification Form PE12 (pdf).
+For more information, contact the City of Minneapolis Information at (612) 673-3000, or TDD (612) 673-2157, or download Special Homestead Classification Form PE12 (pdf).

-Another special program is a Market Value Exclusion on Homestead Property of Qualifying Disabled Veterans
+Another special program is the Market Value Exclusion on Homestead Property of Qualifying Disabled Veterans

 The application for this valuation exclusion is not a substitute for a homestead application.
 The property must qualify for a homestead classification before being granted valuation exclusion under this program.

 There are two levels of exclusion for disabled veterans:

 - For veterans with "70 or more percent service-connected disability" a market exclusion of $150,000 is available on homestead property.
 This includes veterans with a 100% disability that is not considered permanent.
 Veterans in this category must reapply annually with the City of Minneapolis Assessor’s Office.
 Veterans must apply by July 1st using Form CR-DVHE70 to the City of Minneapolis Assessor's Office to be eligible for the reduced tax program for the next year's payable taxes.
 The property will continue to qualify for market value exclusions until there is a change in ownership or use of the property.